Elizabeth of Carinthia, Queen of Sicily: Queenship

 As it was easy to influence Peter II, Sicily would have been much more negatively impacted by his reign if it were not for Elizabeth.
 In the struggles between the feuding groups, Elizabeth sided with the Palizzi, who won the favour of the king over Chiaramonte.
 Further from their home in Messina, the Aragonese interest warred the Angevins warred in Greece.
 With her mother-in-law, Eleanora of Naples, Elizabeth worked to support mediation and reconciliation between the two feuding houses.
 Although very limited in actual power, Elizabeth used her influences to impact the governance of Sicily.

 With the death of her husband Peter II in August 1342, Elizabeth lost the influence over the political management of the Kingdom of Sicily.
-At Elizabeth's insistence, however, Louis, her four-year-old son, was crowned King of Sicily, ensuring his rightful place on the throne.
+At Elizabeth's insistence, Louis, her four-year-old son, was crowned King of Sicily, ensuring his rightful place on the throne.
 Peter II's brother, Duke John, acted as regent for the first six years of the young king's reign.
 During this time, Elizabeth kept a power balance with her brother-in-law.
 When Duke John died of plague in 1348, Elizabeth became the regent for ten-year-old Louis.
 Elizabeth's regency lasted from 1348, until her death.
 Her daughter Constance took over as regent for Louis.

 It is unclear when exactly Elizabeth died.
 Some sources suggest that she died between 1349 and 1350, while others date it later to 1352.
 She is buried in Messina in St. Francis.
 Her last son, King Frederick IV (d.
 1377), is buried next to her.

 Although little information remains on Elizabeth of Carinthia, Queen of Sicily, what little is known makes it clear that she worked to positively impact the decisions of those around her.
 Her influence over her husband Peter II ensured that the Kingdom of Sicily remain intact.
 Later, her delicate negotiations with Duke John, her brother-in-law and regent of Louis, helped to maintain the Kingdom of Sicily.
 Elizabeth's agency ensured that her children did inherit the Sicilian throne.
 Elizabeth's action exhibits how queens were able to exert influence, not just as wives, but as mothers of the future generation.